AimanShykh/Data_Science_101/README.md

 # Data_Science_101

-This is a repository dedicated to my Data Science Training, containing Python assignments.
+This is a repository dedicated to my Data Science Training, containing all assignments and Quizzes.

   - Assignment 1: Installation
   - Assignment 2: Basics of Python